 If you frequently travel by train, it may be useful to buy a BahnCard, which reduces the price of a ticket.
-BahnCard25 costs 41 Euros for students and entitles you to 25% off the regular price.
-BahnCard50 costs 127 Euros for students and entitles you to 50% off the regular price.
+There is a special offer for those under 26 years: My BahnCard25 costs 39 Euros and entitles you to 25 % off the regular price; My BahnCard50 costs 69 Euros and entitles you to 50 % off the regular price.
 For additional information see: